 Your marketing department should (ideally already):

 - Develop a foundational, Business Level Content Strategy based on sound frameworks, expert facilitation, input and validation from the right resources.
-For guidance on this work, which must be completed for an effective sales content strategy if it doesn’t exist, see our 6 Competency Framework for Business Level Content Strategy.
+For guidance on this work, which must be completed for an effective sales content strategy.

 - Based on this understanding, develop the foundational language, stories and other elements required for effective messages and conversations.